thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendix_F.md

         * the nature of the contract
         * the method of binding me
         * the reason for binding me
+* A contract by a proxy cannot force you to commit mortal sin.
+See below.

 Contracts can be implicitly agreed to.
 Harry, but walking to the front of the hall, joining the other champions in the side room, and staying for the